-Where an internal audit office/unit (IAO/U) exists and performs audit of public debt-related operations, it is good practice for the internal and external auditors to understand and discuss their respective audit scope, methodology, and audit plan, and agree on the exchange of/access to audit reports.
-This will facilitate the auditor's work, preclude redundancies and conflicts, ensure improved effectiveness of the audit process.
+Where an internal audit office/unit (IAO/U) exists and performs audit of public debt-related operations, it is good practice for the internal and external auditors to understand and discuss their respective audit scope, methodology and audit plan, and to agree on the exchange of and access to audit reports.
+This will facilitate the auditor's work, preclude redundancies and conflicts and ensure improved effectiveness of the audit process.
 The SAIs' reliance on the work performed by the IAO/U is, however, influenced by the competence, objectivity and nature of work performed by the IAO/U.

-11 Currently, these ISSAIs are subject of harmonization and alignment with ISSAI 100 and will be revised as a Guidance instead of an ISSAI.
+&lt;sup>11 Currently, these ISSAIs are subject to harmonisation and alignment with ISSAI 100 and will be revised as a guidance instead of an ISSAI.

-Chapter 2: Auditing the Legal Framework for Public Debt Management
+Chapter 2 Auditing the Legal Framework for Public Debt Management

-This section helps SAIs to identify the elements, recognise the importance of the legal framework for PDM, and relate the topic with possible audit types, criteria, sources of evidence, and sample audit questions and findings.
+This chapter helps SAIs to identify the elements, recognise the importance of the legal framework for PDM and relate the topic with possible audit types, criteria, sources of evidence, and sample audit questions and findings.